bitcointranscripts/bitcointranscripts/wasabi/research-club/cjdns.md

 Speaker 0: 00:34:15

-Well, yes, yes, I agree with that, but listen, I don't remember if this was Previous week or a week before that but the the European Parliament Voted for for for making for I mean the messaging voted for making, I mean the messaging providers and the email providers have to be able to decrypt basically.
+Well, yes, I agree with that, but listen, I don't remember if this was previous week or a week before that but the the European Parliament voted for making for the messaging providers and the email providers have to be able to decrypt basically.

 Speaker 1: 00:34:50

-Yeah, It's absolutely tragic what happened last week and this is a loss.
+Yeah, it's absolutely tragic what happened last week and this is a loss.
-This is what happens when we're not lobbying, we're not talking to policymakers, The other guys go and start talking to policymakers and they are going to use their relationships with the policymakers to promote policy, which helps them to continue and establish their monopolies over control of the individual people.
+This is what happens when we're not lobbying, we're not talking to policy makers, the other guys go and start talking to policy makers and they are going to use their relationships with the policy makers to promote policy, which helps them to continue and establish their monopolies over control of the individual people.
-So, you know, we win some, we lose some.
+So, we win some, we lose some.
 The policy makers are not our enemy.
 They are being pulled by our real enemy

 Speaker 0: 00:35:38

-Okay, anyway, they are the one that vote for these things Yeah for just for those that don't understand what what this means is for example it's not possible to have end-to-end encryption anymore because if I provide this the chat service and I need to be able to decrypt your messages that means that end-to-end encryption is not possible anymore I mean the communication can be encrypted but no end-to-end let's say I don't know how to explain that.
+Anyway, they are the one that vote for these things, for just for those that don't understand what what this means is for example it's not possible to have end-to-end encryption anymore because if I provide this the chat service and I need to be able to decrypt your messages that means that end-to-end encryption is not possible anymore I mean the communication can be encrypted but no end-to-end let's say I don't know how to explain that.
-Okay, who wants...
 Sorry, Caleb, because someone wants to speak and I don't remember.
-Oh, Lokuf.
+Lokuf?

 ## CJDNS compared to Tor.

-Speaker 0: 00:36:22

 Please go ahead.

-Speaker 3: 00:36:23
+Speaker 4: 00:36:23

 Yeah.
 Hi.
-So I was just wondering because this sounds a little bit like the Tor project, but the, and you have a similar concept on providing bandwidth and even though Tor itself doesn't really do any accounting on the bandwidth, but you actually have a privacy layer on top of it.
+So I was just wondering because this sounds a little bit like the Tor project, and you have a similar concept on providing bandwidth and even though Tor itself doesn't really do any accounting on the bandwidth, but you actually have a privacy layer on top of it.
-So I was wondering if there is a similar risk model related to your project as being a host of the service as running a Tor exit node.
+I was wondering if there is a similar risk model related to your project as being a host of the service as running a Tor exit node.
 What do you think?

 Speaker 1: 00:36:58